 - View the full Rio 2016 daily competition schedule here.

-There are 1 of 3 events from which the Eagles can qualify for the Olympics: the 2014/15 World Rugby Sevens Series, the 2015 World Rugby Regional Association Sevens Championship, or the Final Olympic Qualification Tournament.
+There are 1 of 3 events from which the Eagles could have qualified for the Olympics: the 2014/15 World Rugby Sevens Series, the 2015 World Rugby Regional Association Sevens Championship (North America: NACRA 7s), or the Final Olympic Qualification Tournament.

 I. 2014/15 World Rugby Sevens Series

 The teams ranked 1 to 4 in the final rankings of the 2014/15 World Rugby Sevens World Series automatically qualified for a spot alongside Brazil (host nation) at the 2016 Summer Games.
 The Men's Eagles barely missed qualification, ending the season ranked 6th.
 Fiji (1), South Africa (2), New Zeland (3) and England (4) all earned automatic qualification.